mmeiburg/juicy/README.md

 ## Motivation

 The idea for Juicy came up during my studies when I saw the GDC talk <a href="https://www.youtube.com/watch?v=NU29QKag8a0">Best Practices for fast game design in Unity - Unite LA</a>.
 There Renaud Forestié described a tool they use internally.
 At that time, there was nothing comparable production-ready on the market.
-However, for our game Wild Woods we needed a good solution to add clean, efficient and extensible effects to the game.
+However, for our game <a href="https://wildwoods.itch.io/wildwoods">Wild Woods</a> we needed a good solution to add clean, efficient and extensible effects to the game.

 ## How it works?